When drawing with proportions, I make mistakes. I often make similar mistakes time and time again.

 Have they been placed at the proper distance from other features?
 Often you can see core shadows or darker shadows within the shadows.

 What geometric shape are these darkest areas?
 If you draw your shadow shapes exactly as you see them, it can be helpful in establishing a likeness and keeping proportions accurate.

 When you look at the lightest areas on your subject, what geometric shapes are these light areas?
 Lift out the exact same shapes with your eraser.

 Check the distance between these lights and other features to be sure they are placed correctly.

-> Blend the halftones where light meets dark.
-Once you've established your shadow shapes and filled them in, blend the edges to creat halftones.
+Blend the halftones where light meets dark.
+Halftones are the values that fall about halfway between the lightest lights and the darkest shadows.
+Once you've established your shadow shapes and filled them in, blend the edges to create halftones.

-> Look closely at your shadows.
+Look closely at your shadows.
 Do they have soft edges or hard edges?

 If they have soft edges, carefully blend the edges where your lights meet the darks.
 By blending your halftones, you can create the illusion of the form turning or curving.

 If you've lost the likeness of your subject or model, double-check the outside shape of the face and all of the shadow shapes.
 Adjusting either of these things may help you regain the likeness of your model.